-Attach either a straight chimney section or an offset to the top of the fireplace (depending on your installation requirement).
+Attach the transition section to top of the fireplace.
 Chimney sections are locked together by pushing downward until the top section meets the stop bead on the lower section.

 The inner flue is placed to the inside of the flue section below it.
 The outer casing is placed outside the outer casing of the chimney section below it.
 See Figure 5.2.